About The Restaurant

 Chef and Owner

 Prior to To Die For, he worked in different parts of the industry, in the kitchen and service.
 He worked at his college dining hall.
 He did internships at Smoke House Deli, Kolkata, and the Table, Bombay.
 He also trained at Michelin-starred restaurants like Trishna, London, and Junoon, New York.
 He also spent time at Janice Wong’s Sweet Factory in Singapore.
 He opened To Die For in 2016.
-He is now also operating a catering company.
+He is now also operating a catering company called Forage, where they provide an array of cuisines and services.